 Students will be removed from Financial Aid Suspension through one of the following:

 You have the right to appeal if your aid has been suspended due to not meeting SAP standards.
 To do so, log on to https://mcc.verifymyfafsa.com and select Satisfactory Academic Progress appeal task for requirements to complete.
-You will be required to watch a SAP video, provide a statement that explains your extenuating circumstances and you must include copies of documents that support your appeal.

 Your statement must clearly identify 1) why you did not make satisfactory academic progress, and 2) the actions you will take (or have taken) to help you meet the standards of satisfactory academic progress.